Kiera

 That's why I always tell my students to put their phones away when they’re doing their homework, ideally far away, on a different floor.
 'Cut your screen time in half and double your reading time,' I heard a colleague say recently.
 You'll find you feel happier and that the time you do spend online is much more enjoyable and meaningful.

-Voices of Amsterdam's Youth
+Voices of Amsterdam's youth

 Intro